Sonoran Desert Naturalist >>> Field Guide >>> Sonoran Desert Flora >>> Scrophulariaceae >>> Mimulus pilosus

 ANNUAL: Spring annual mostly less than 30 cm tall; generally growing erect.

 LEAVES: Leaves are lanceolate and like the stems and sepals they are covered with soft hairs.
-Opposite on stems.
+The leaves are opposite on stems.

-RANGE: Fairly common in the higher elevations ( above 600 meters) of the Sonoran Desert in Arizona and Mexico mostly in deep sandy washes with subsurface water close to surface.
+RANGE: Fairly common in the higher elevations ( above 600 meters) of the Sonoran Desert in Arizona and Mexico mostly in deep sandy washes when subsurface water close is to the surface.

-FRUIT: Dry single-seeded capsule with a number of seeds.
+FRUIT: Dry capsule with a number of seeds.

 UNARMED.